AdoptOpenJDK/adoptopenjdk-getting-started-kit/en/openjdk-projects/kulla.md

 To compile and run Kulla, see http://hg.openjdk.java.net/kulla/dev/langtools/file/4933dc482be7/repl/README or download this [Maven pom.xml](kulla-pom-xml.md) and place it in the ```$HOME/sources/kulla-dev/langtools/repl/``` folder.

 Other good guides to building Kulla from scratch, see this [JClarity's post](http://www.jclarity.com/2015/04/15/java-9-repl-getting-started-guide/) and [Arun Gupta's post](http://blog.arungupta.me/jdk9-repl-getting-started/).
+And a nice and short [blog post](https://znurgl.wordpress.com/2015/05/17/jshell-upcoming-java-repl-packed-into-jdk9/) from Greg Bakos.

 **Gotachas**